-Article/Picture in Columbia Magazine/Diocesan Paper/Courier - Article/Picture in Local newspaper 15 points Photos Accompaning Above Articles/Any Event Photos Submitted to Stat Send email, mail and be sure to identify them and where they were used e 10 points each TV/Radio/Media/Media Website Stories 25 points Community Calendars Email/send copy of announcement, verification and dates run 15 points Roadside Billboard/Large Signs Send a photo of the sign with Knights of Columbus identified as the sponsor, location of sign 35 points Event/Other Signs/Banners Any sign/banner used onsite of event, street, yard signs, bumper/auto stickers identifying Knights of Columbu • Family of the Month, Council or Supreme Council Newsletter 20 points Council Brochure/Handout Describing the good works your council does/upcoming events/birthdays/ contacts, etc. Mail or email a copy.
-20 points Council Website Council Social Media Council Projects/Activities/Photos Submitted for "Around the State" Email a copy of details and any photos 25 points Parish Bulletin - Knights of Columbus Announcements (Inserts 15 points Mail/Email a copy.
-All points are given per announcement/Insert /Other 10 points) Council Recruitment/Other Video Email, send DVD or provide URL if on website or social media 30 points Council Wearables Email photos of shirts, polos, jackets, etc. with council number and Knights logo being worn at events and # o - Other - Publicity Not Mentioned Above But Utilized by the Council Name what it is and send a sample in whatever form sample is available 15 points
+PUBLICITY AWARD FORM (submit one for each category/event - use as many a as you need) Article/Picture in Columbia Magazine/Diocesan Paper Include a copy, mail/email, or identify URL 35 points Article/Picture in Local newspaper Include a copy, mail/email, or identify URL 15 points Photos Accompaning Above Articles/Any Event Photos Submitted to State Send email, mail and be sure to identify them and where they were used 10 points each TV/Radio/Media/Media Website Stories 25 points Media Community Calendars and Paid Ads 10 points Roadside Billboard/Large Signs Pro Life and/or Other.
+Send a photo of the sign with Knights of Columbus identified as the sponsor, location of sign 35 points Event/Other Signs/Banners Any sign/banner used onsite of event, street, yard signs, bumper/auto stickers identifying Knights of Columbus 20 points Family of the Month, Council (15 points) or Supreme Include documentation and how it was advertised, month/year - Council Newsletter 20 points Council Brochure/Handout Describing the good works your council does/upcoming events/birthdays/ contacts, etc. Mail or email a copy.
+20 points Council Website Must be kept current.
+Can be independent pages of a parish website, Identify URL Here Council Social Media 35 points Council Projects/Activities/Photos Submitted for "Around the State" Email a copy of details and any photos 25 points Parish Bulletin - Knights of Columbus Announcements 10 points Council Recruitment/Other Video 30 points Council Wearables 20 p Email photos of shirts, polos, jackets, etc. with council number and Knights logo being worn at events and # of members 65 Other - Publicity Not Mentioned Above But Utilized by the Council 15 points

-STATE INTELLECTUAL DISABILITIES DIRECTORS - STEPHEN & SAMMI LOWERY
+STATE INTELLECTUAL DISABILITES DIRECTORS - STEPHEN & SAMMI LOWERY

 Sammi and Stephen Lowery are members of Blessed Sacrament Council 11001 in Lincoln where Stephen currently serves as Treasurer.
 He is a Past Grand Knight with Council 13015, Our Lady of Good Counsel at UNL where he also served as a Trustee.
-Stephen is a member of St. John Paul the Great Assembly 3640 in Lincoln where he serves as Pilot.
+Stephen is a member of St. John Paul the Great Assembly 3640 in Lincoln where he serves as Captain.
 Stephen has served the Nebraska State Council in the past as a Production Specialist, College Director, and part of the membership team.
-Sammi has been a support system for Stephen through all of this.
+Sammi has been a support system for Stephen though all of this.

 Sammi and Stephen were married in November of 2014.
-Sammi is a science teacher at Lincoln Southeast High School where she has taught for the last six years after spending one year at Mickle Middle School.
-Stephen is a Senior Implementation Analyst at Fiserv in Lincoln where he has worked for the last ten years.
-They have three sons, Tommy who will be 5 in September, Charlie who turns 2 in July, and Ollie who will be 1 in January.
-Sammi and Stephen are both involved with the Boy Scouts of America in the Cornhusker Council where they have both received the Silver Beaver award which is the highest volunteer honor a council can give.
+Sammi is a science teacher at Lincoln Southeast High School after spending one year at Mickle Middle School.
+Stephen is a Senior Implementation Analyst at Fiserv in Lincoln where he has worked for the last eleven years.
+They have three sons, Tommy (who will turn six in September), Charlie (who will turn three in July), and Ollie (who will turn two in January).

-Sammi and Stephen are looking forward to serving the State as Intellectual Disabilities Directors.
+Sammi and Stephen are looking forward to continuing to serve the State as Intellectual Disabilities Directors.
 They are excited to help the state and all its councils to raise funds for the valuable programs offered in the state of Nebraska for individuals with intellectual disabilities.